chrisluedtke/pyflashcards/pyflashcards/cards/15 Neural Networks.md

 * The **heaviside** function: 0 if sum < 0; 1 if sum >= 0
 * The **sign** function: -1 if sum < 0; 0 if sum = 0; 1 if sum > 0

-## t
+---

 ## q
 What is **gradient descent**, and how is it used in neural networks?

 ## a
 **Gradeint descent** is a method of optimizing the weights of neural networks.
 By computing the derivative of each neuron's functions (activation function and weight multiplication), we **back-progagate** our predition errors to determine how errors relate to the weights of each neuron.
 We use this information to tweak those weights in the right direction based on a **learning rate**.

-## t
+---

 ## q